 \subsection{Evaluation Protocols and Datasets}

 We evaluate pretrained audio encoders across three protocols assessing discriminative capabilities, audio-language alignment, and open-formed question answering.
-All experiments probe frozen representations from the audio encoder's final layer to ensure fair model comparison.
-Table~\ref{tab:evaluation_tasks} and Appendix~\ref{app:eval_datasets} details the datasets and metrics for each task.
+All experiments probe frozen representations from the audio encoder's final layer to ensure fair comparison.
+Table~\ref{tab:evaluation_tasks} and Appendix~\ref{app:eval_datasets} details the datasets and task metrics.